 To rename transactions or adjust how names are consolidated, use custom instrumentation.

-Here are some other ways you can use New Relic APM to monitor transactions:
+Here are some other ways you can use APM to monitor transactions:

 Create key transactions, which emphasizes them in the UI and lets you set a custom level of monitoring for them.

 Linking transactions across applications gives you more detail about business-relevant application activity.
 For more information, see the documentation about distributed tracing and cross application traces.

 Transactions are available for querying with an in-depth set of default attributes attached.
-Using these attributes, you can run queries and create custom charts that New Relic APM does not provide by default.
+Using these attributes, you can run queries and create custom charts that APM does not provide by default.